Below you will find answers to the most frequently asked questions.

 What will be the expected downtime during the migration?

-• We’ve seen instances with downtime of less then a minute, but for safety reasons you should consider up to 15 minutes (The migration depends on the amount of time to boot up the instance and start of all services)
+• We’ve seen instances with downtime of less than a minute, but for safety reasons you should consider up to 15 minutes (The migration depends on the amount of time to boot up the instance and start all services)

-• Our tests indicate that downtime could be as less as 40 seconds during minimal load on your instance.
-A gracefull shutdown will be initiated using the OpenStack API’s.
+• Our tests indicate that downtime could be as little as 40 seconds during minimal load on your instance.
+A graceful shutdown will be initiated using the OpenStack APIs.
 A new instance is then spawned and created in the new region, with a copy of the disk.
 The process will monitor the startup time and if it exceeds 10 minutes, we will automatically initiate a rollback.

-• When the migration is finished and your instance is booted up succesfully within the new region please include an additional 10 minutes for the internal network to become ready.
+• When the migration is finished and your instance is booted up successfully within the new region please include an additional 10 minutes for the internal network to become ready.

 • If the internal network doesn’t respond within 20 minutes after the migration has been finished please contact support and initiate a rollback of your instance.